HobbyKing 4 channel HK-T4A Tx - 2.4 GHz: USER MANUAL

 Here is the site that shows the catalog entry for this radio.

-EDIT: This link at HK now points to the NEW, incompatible version.
+EDIT: This link at HK now points to the NEW (VER 2), whos receiver is incompatible with VER1.

 The thread presented here was started for collecting the information necessary to construct a manual for the 2.4 GHz, HobbyKing HK-T4A Transmitter and HK-TR6A Receiver.